spw-dtic/bootstrap4/README.md

 This is a Bootstrap 4 implementation of http://getbootstrap.com for Digital Experience Manager.
 This non official version is not compliant with the official bootstrap 3.

 # Installation/dependencies
-You first need to install this 2 dependencies (external modules):
+You first need to install this dependency (external modules):
- * jQuery 1.9 or jQuery 3 (optional): v3 available in an unsupported version at https://github.com/pvollenweider/jquery
- * Popper.js: available on the store https://store.jahia.com/contents/modules-repository/org/jahia/modules/popperjs.html
+ * Popper.js: available on the store https://store.jahia.com/module/popperjs

 Then you can deploy the bootstrap4-core module and the bootstrap4-components